 Sculptra is used to add volume to large areas of the face and to provide overall filling.
 Sculptra stimulates the dermis (the second layer of skin) to thicken, and by doing so, softens hollows and lines.

 Unlike Sculptra which provides an overall fill, Juvederm, Restylane, and Radiesse fill localized hollows and depressions.
-The smile lines, lips and lip lines, and hollows under the eyes and cheeks respond well to collagen, Restylane, and Radiesse.
+The smile lines, marionette lines, lips and lip lines, and hollows under the eyes and cheeks respond well to Juvederm, Restylane, and Radiesse.

 The last of our four “D’s” is drooping.
 In addition to losing volume as we age, tissue begins to sag.
 Part of sagging results from volume loss and drooping of excess tissue, and may be corrected by replacing lost volume.
 Excess skin and tissue that cannot be corrected by volume restoration and by stimulating collagen formation, however, may need to be lifted.